-This handbook was compiled by the staff at Pacific Forum CSIS with the help of all members of the Council for Security Cooperation in the Asia-Pacific (CSCAP) Study Group on the Preventing the Proliferation of Weapons of Mass Destruction (WMD) in the Asia-Pacific.
+This handbook was originally compiled by the staff at Pacific Forum CSIS with the help of all members of the Council for Security Cooperation in the Asia-Pacific (CSCAP) Study Group on the Preventing the Proliferation of Weapons of Mass Destruction (WMD) in the Asia-Pacific and first published in 2010.
 Pacific Forum CSIS and all Study Group participants are deeply grateful to the Carnegie Corporation of New York, the US Department of Energy's National Nuclear Security Agency, and the US Defense Threat Reduction Agency's Advanced Systems Concept Office for their generous financial support for the ongoing meetings of the Study Group which have made completion of the handbook possible.
+This edition is the third update and is current as of January 2016.

-The information provided in the handbook is drawn from a variety of sources and is intended to provide a one-source document that summarizes the various treaties, conventions, and regimes that have been established to prevent the spread of WMD and related materials.
+The information provided in the handbook is drawn from a variety of sources and is intended to provide a one-source document that summarizes the various treaties, conventions, and regimes that have been established to promote disarmament and prevent the spread of WMD and related materials.
 While we have tried to be as inclusive and accurate as possible in the describing the various regimes, we recognize that the information is subject to change.
 Therefore, we consider this a living document and are committed to providing updates as policies change and new developments occur.
 As such, Pacific Forum CSIS encourages your feedback and comments on the content of the handbook and will continually strive to keep the information current and relevant.